 Hippocrates called gout the "un-walkable disease" and associated it with affluent lifestyles where people could afford fine red meats and alcohol.
 Throughout history, people also called gout the disease of kings.
 And having gout was thought to signify wealth and class.

 Uric Acid Test

-Ulta Lab Tests offers tests that are highly accurate and reliable, so you can make informed decisions about your health.
+Ulta Lab Tests offers highly accurate and reliable tests so that you can make informed decisions about your health.

 - Secure and confidential results